link2x/EDMSaveBot/README.md

 `-subreddit Sub` - Allows you to set the subreddit from the commandline.

 `-lowkarma` - Adds a 10-minute pause between comments, used to alleviate low-karma cooldowns.

+`-verbose` - Shows more debug messages.
+Most are now hidden by default.